-My daughter is a cheesecake purist.
-You can make any flavor, but she'll always prefer a plain piece of very dense cheesecake served alone or with fresh strawberries and whipped cream.
-Since this is her favorite dessert, I have too make the best one I can.
-You, too, can make the perfect cheesecake using the below tips.
+Do you have someone in your life that is a cheesecake purist?
+You can make any flavor, but they'll always prefer a plain piece of very dense cheesecake served alone or with fresh strawberries and whipped cream.
+Here are some tips to make the perfect cheesecake that will appease any kind of cheesecake fans.

 - Bring all ingredients to room temperature before mixing.
 This usually takes thirty minutes.

-- To soften cream cheese in the microwave: place unwrapped 8 oz. cheese in a microwavable bowl and microwave on high for 15 seconds.
+- To soften cream cheese in the microwave: place unwrapped 8-ounce cheese in a microwavable bowl and microwave on high for 15 seconds.
 Add 15 seconds for each additional bar of cheese.

 - Mix filling only until combined.
 Don't over mix.

-- Place spring form pan on a shallow pan, like a pizza pan , or cover bottom and up one inch around the sides with aluminum foil to avoid leaks in the oven.
+- Place springform pan on a shallow pan, like a pizza pan, or cover the bottom and up one inch around the sides with aluminum foil to avoid leaks in the oven.

-- Place a shallow pan of water in rack below cheesecake to keep oven moist.
+- Place a shallow pan of water in the rack below cheesecake to keep the oven moist.

 - A perfectly baked cheesecake will be puffed around the edges.
 When shaken, about an inch in diameter in the center should jiggle.

 - Cool slowly (about an hour) on a wire rack, away from any drafts.

 - Store in the refrigerator, loosely covered, for up to four days.